-Where a board member of a charitable organisation:
+Where a board member of a not-for-profit organisation:

-- uses the organisation's funds to help their de facto partner set up a business, and - executes a contract for their partner's benefit, without informing any of the board members or obtaining board approval beforehand, they commit a serious breach of their duty to disclose and manage conflicts of interest.
+- uses the organisation's funds to help their de facto partner set up a business, and - executes a contract for their partner's benefit,

-Furthermore, the board member has also breached their duty to act in good faith in the best interests of the organisation and for a proper purpose, as well as the duty to act with reasonable care, skill and diligence.
+Furthermore, the board member has also breached their duty to act in good faith in the best interests of the organisation and for a proper purpose, as well as the duty to act with reasonable care, skill and diligence in their role.

-In Part 1, Jenny admits that, because she hasn't attended the previous two board meetings, she is unsure about the background to the decision made at a meeting and she has not read the board papers.
+In Part 1, Jenny admits that she is unsure about the background to the decision made at a board meeting because she hasn't attended the previous two board meetings and she has not read the board papers.